sweinreich/cadwiki_overleaf/README.md

 ### Data preparation
 Before plotting, you need to save your data to file.
 In this example I will show how I export from Matlab to CSV, but other file formats are also accepted.

 By using a cell array to save the data, it is easy to have columns of different lengths (not taken advantage of in this example).
-This full script is at [doc/scripts/cadwiki_example.m](doc/scripts/cadwiki_example.m).
+This full script with sample data is at [doc/scripts/cadwiki_example.m](doc/scripts/cadwiki_example.m).
 ```matlab
 % Create cell array to hold our data.
 Set it to the maximum size you might
 % want: in this case, I need 5 columns (x, sq, sq1, sq3, sq5) and am